philipturner/arheadsetkit-dev/README.md

 In 2020, the iPhone 12 Pro's LiDAR scanner made headset AR accessible to the average person.
 This scanner captures the world in 3D using something like radar and sonar.
 Paired with a powerful GPU and a cheap DIY VR headset, this scanner can replicate $3,000 Microsoft HoloLens or Apple's future headset.
 However, ARHeadsetKit costs $0 and you can try it now.

-ARHeadsetKit 2 is intrinsically lower level, but more flexible and power efficient.
-It makes modifying the underlying algorithms for your specific needs much easier.

 Supported devices (ARHeadsetKit 2)
 - Anything that can run Metal 3 and has LiDAR
 - iPhone 12 Pro, Pro Max